Effective Use of Limited Resources

 Reducing Food Loss & Waste

-It is estimated that approximately 40% of the world's food is lost or wasted*1, while greenhouse gas emissions from the entire food system, including production, transportation, processing, distribution, and disposal, account for 21-37% of global emissions*2 and are responsible for up to 80% of biodiversity loss*3.
-Food waste is now a serious global issue, and in order to fulfill our responsibility to pass on the precious Earth to the next generation, it is an essential social responsibility to reduce loss & waste in the entire food system.
+It is estimated that approximately 40% of the world's food is lost or wasted*1, while greenhouse gas emissions from the entire food system, including production, transportation, processing, distribution, and disposal, account for 21-37% of global emissions*2 , and disposal alone accounts for 8-10% (about five times the emissions from the aviation sector*3), and are responsible for up to 80% of biodiversity loss*4.
+Food loss & waste is now a serious global issue, and in order to fulfill our responsibility to pass on the precious Earth to the next generation, it is an essential social responsibility to reduce loss & waste in the entire food system.

 JAL's initiatives are pioneering and challenging among airlines worldwide, and we will continue to work toward further reductions.